neicnordic/puhuri-web/docs/resource-allocators.md

 Full details of the Offering contain expected attributes that should be passed when creating an allocation.

-### Orders, order items and resources
+### Orders and resources

-To create a new allocation, an order must be created contain order item with requested attributes: project as well as details about the allocations.
+To create a new allocation, an order must be created with requested attributes: project as well as details about the allocations.

-Order might require additional approval - in this case upon creation its status will be `REQUESTED FOR APPROVAL`, which can transition to `REJECTED` if order is rejected.
+Order might require additional approvals - in this case upon creation its status will be `pending-consumer` or `pending-provider`, which can transition to `REJECTED` if order is rejected.
 Otherwise it will be switched to `EXECUTING`, ending either in `DONE` if all is good or `ERRED`, if error happens during the processing.

-Within an order, an order item is expected correspondingly to a single allocation to be created.
-You can provide multiple order items within a single order, but all of them have to be of the same type, i.e. `CREATE`, `UPDATE` or `TERMINATE`.

-As a result of successful processing of order item by Puhuri Core, it will create a new Resource.
-Its UUID will be available as a `marketplace_resource_uuid` field of the creation order item.
+Resource UUID is available as a `marketplace_resource_uuid` field of the creation order.

 In addition, ``accepting_terms_of_service`` flag must be provided as a lightweight confirmation that allocator is aware and agreeing with Terms of services of a specific Offering.